Galactic-FaaS/AlphaAHB-V5-Specification/README.md

 ## 🏆 **Acknowledgments**

-- **Alpha Architecture Team** - For the original Alpha architecture
+- **DEC Alpha Team** - For the original Alpha architecture and inspiration
 - **IEEE Standards Association** - For IEEE 754-2019 standard
 - **ARM Limited** - For AMBA AHB 5.0 specification
 - **Chisel Team** - For the Chisel hardware construction language